Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Partial Regularity and Blowup

-\end{proof} The only significant change from the work in \cite{T} is the presence of $\alpha$ in the exponent of $\lambda$ in the dissipation term, which is in any case perturbative in the regime of Tao's blowup construction.
+\end{proof} The only significant change from the work in \cite{T} is the presence of $\alpha$ in the exponent of $\lambda$ in the dissipation term.

 Tao's construction of a blowup solution to the pseudodifferential equation associated to $C$ continues with an intricate analysis of an infinite dimensional ODE system whose dynamics are contained within the dynamics of $C$.
-Tao proves that there exist a sequence of times $t_n$ converging to some finite $T$ so that for some $\epsilon_0>0$, at least $\lambda^{-\epsilon_0 n}$ of the energy is concentrated in the ball of radius $\lambda^{-n}$ around the spatial origin.
+Tao proves that there exist a sequence of times $t_m$ converging to some finite $T$ so that for some $\epsilon_0>0$, at least $\lambda^{-\epsilon_0 n}$ of the energy is concentrated in the ball of radius $\lambda^{-n}$ around the spatial origin.

-An essential part of the blowup construction is that the aforementioned concentration of energy occurs on timescales of order $t_{n+1}-t_n= \lambda^{(-\frac{5}{2}+O(\epsilon_0))n}$ which are signicantly smaller than the dissipation time scale which (for fractional dissipation of order $\alpha$) is $\lambda^{2\alpha n}$ by Lemma \ref{devep}.
-Obviously this can occur so long as $\alpha<5/4$.
-Since Tao never uses any assumption about the integral of the functions $\psi_{i,n}$, one can follow through Tao's construction and get blowup for a zero-momentum cascade operator for a pseudodifferential equation with hyperdissipation with $\alpha<5/4$.
+An essential part of the blowup construction is that the aforementioned concentration of energy occurs on timescales of order $t_{n+1}-t_m= \lambda^{(-\frac{5}{2}+O(\epsilon_0))n}$ which are signicantly smaller than the dissipation time scale which (for fractional dissipation of order $\alpha$) is $\lambda^{2\alpha n}$ by Lemma \ref{devep}.
+This can occur so long as $\alpha<5/4$.
+Since Tao never uses any assumption about the integral of the functions $\psi_{i,n}$, one can follow through Tao's construction and get a blowup solution to the pseudodifferential equation (with hyperdissipation of order $\alpha<5/4$) associated to some zero-momentum cascade operator.
 This is nothing less than Theorem \ref{BLOWUP} above.